Duckifo/livedash-API/README.md

 while running.
 For instance you can use it for quickly tweaking run speed in game. while also being relatively expandable with you being able to [create custom components](docs/component-creation.md).

-More so, its not perfect and I would appreciate reports of any problems that might occur.
+More so, its not perfect and I would appreciate feedback!
 If you have any ideas of changes, I am happy to try them!

+## Installation

+Its a super simple installation!

+- go to the release page and install the ``*.rblx`` file.
+- Open roblox studio them rightclick in explorer where you want to import it, select ``Insert from file`` (select the downloaded file)
+- create a new local script and start using it!
+Check out [Api Usage](#api-usage)

 ***
 # API Usage

+## overview

+This API uses a simple interface, creating a dashboard then adding components with the `:newComponent()` function.
+Passing parameters to components (could be seen as settings for the components).
+Components are vertically stacked GUI vise, being stacked in the order they are added in the script.

 ## table of built in components
-these are "built in" components that you can access with this library without adding any user made components.
+these are "built in" components that you can access without adding any user made components.
 More info on how to use these are in the [API examples](#api-examples)

+> ! all of these also have a label parameter except divider

 #### static
 | component ID | Description                     | Parameters                                                               |